<i>Lastreopsis hispida</i>(Lastreopsis hispida) hero image

 Lastreopsis hispida

-Image credit: Hairy Fern (Lastreopsis hispida) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Hairy Fern (Lastreopsis hispida) - Photo via Wikipedia

-Hairy Fern ( Lastreopsis hispida ), also known as Tuakura or Bristly Shield Fern, is a distinctive native New Zealand fern celebrated for its beautiful, finely divided fronds covered in characteristic reddish-brown, bristly scales.
+Hairy Fern ( Lastreopsis hispida ), also known as Tuakura or Bristly Shield Fern, is a distinctive native New Zealand fern celebrated for its beautiful, finely divided fronds covered in characteristic reddish-brown, bristly scales Discover more about native grasses.
 This evergreen fern forms a striking clump, making it an excellent choice for shaded, moist areas in native plant gardens or as a specimen in a fernery.
 Endemic to New Zealand, it is typically found in lowland and coastal forests, often growing on the forest floor or on old logs.
 Its unique texture and rich green colour add a touch of primeval beauty to any landscape, showcasing the diversity of New Zealand's fern flora.

 Quick Facts